 8.6.5.3 TLS protocol: non recoverable error condition detected

-{Editor's note (2013-06 meeting): below information might overlap with the TLS session maintenance package … }
+NOTE – The defined behaviour in this clause is consistent with the TLS session maintenance package according to clause 10.
+It has to be further noted that there might be H.248 profiles with and without this TLS session maintenance package.

 In case an error condition is detected locally in the TLS protocol layer which results in the termination of the TLS session, the procedures as defined in [IETF RFC 5246] apply.
-A TLS alert will be sent to the remote TLS endpoint with the AlertLevel set to "fatal" and the AlertDescription is provided accordingly.
+A TLS alert shall be sent to the remote TLS endpoint with the AlertLevel set to "fatal" and the AlertDescription is provided accordingly.

-If requested the MGC shall be notified by the event tlsbsc/BNCChange{Type=Rel}.
+If requested the MGC shall be notified by the event tlsbsc/BNCChange{Type=Rel}, when H.248 TLS state transitioned from Established to Idle.

 8.6.5.4 H.248: MGC driven TLS session release